MyZenKey/sp-sdk-ios/README.md

 ## 6.0 Request Authorization Code

-The SDK provides a branded button called `ProjectVerifyAuthorizationButton` that automatically handles Zenkey authorization.
+The SDK provides a branded button called `ProjectVerifyAuthorizationButton` that automatically handles ZenKey authorization.

 ### 6.1 Add Verify Button

-Add the Zenkey  `ProjectVerifyAuthorizationButton` to your UIView.
+Add the ZenKey  `ProjectVerifyAuthorizationButton` to your UIView.

 ```swift
 import CarriersSharedAPI